JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Optimizing particle size for better separation

 Optimizing particle size is pivotal in enhancing separation quality in reversed-phase chromatography.
+By utilizing smaller particles, the surface area for interactions between the stationary phase and compounds significantly increases, leading to improved resolution.
 This optimization is crucial for meeting the stringent purity requirements of pharmaceutical and biotechnological applications, ensuring chromatographic processes remain efficient and effective upon scaling.

 Adjusting pore size for larger molecules